-Final exam: 40%
+Final Exam: 40%

-- Before the experiments, responsible teaching assistants will take attendance 80% attendance is mandatory. - Those who arrive more than 10 minutes late for the experiment will not be allowed to get into pre-quizzes. - The person who does not get a passing grade (50 Points) in the Pre-Quiz (Written Quiz before the Experiment) will not be allowed to get into experiment and will have to participate in the Make-up Experiment. - Each student will have 1 make-up right, and students who fail from the 2nd experiment they are not allowed to get into another make-up experiment.
+• Before the experiments, responsible teaching assistants will take attendance.
+80% attendance is mandatory.

+- Those who arrive more than 15 minutes late for the experiment will not be allowed to get into pre-quiz. - The student who does not get a passing grade (<50 points) in the pre-quiz (written quiz before the experiment) will not be allowed to get into the experiment and will have to participate in the Make-up Experiment. - Each student will have 1 make-up right, and students who fail from the 2nd experiment are not allowed to get into another make-up experiment. - Students who did not take the post-quiz will be graded zero regardless of their contribution to the report. - Students who get <50 points in the post-quiz have only 1 make-up chance for each experiment.